starfoe/Eye-bnb/README.md

 •	This project helps users find their favorite lodging during travel, based on image similarity

-•	It would provide value to:
+•	It provides value to:

  o	People who are looking for stylish, funky, fancy airbnb apartment(s) for their travel

- o	Apartment owners who want to know how many apartments in the same city looks like theirs so that they can make their apartments either look unique or close to the apartments already popular.
+ o	Apartment owners who want to know how many apartments in the same city look like theirs so that they can make their apartments either look unique or close to the apartments already popular.

 ## Data sources

-•	InsideAirbnb, a dataset published by Airbnb which includes info of all apartments in the U.S. (http://insideairbnb.com/get-the-data.html)
+•	InsideAirbnb, a dataset published by Airbnb which contains a full list of all apartments in the U.S. (http://insideairbnb.com/get-the-data.html)

 •	Images and info of Airbnb apartments in Boston were scraped by urllib2